-Get ready to roll up your sleeves and do some holiday baking — these recipes are totally drool-worthy.
+So, get ready to roll up your sleeves and do some holiday baking — these recipes are totally drool-worthy.
+And, we’re willing to bet your entire guest list will agree.

 What Makes These Desserts Healthier?